 Fidelity ACAT Fee

-Fidelity does not charge a fee for a full or partial account transfers.
-This is also true for all types of IRA accounts: traditional IRA, ROTH, SEP, and SIMPLE IRA.
+for all IRA accounts: traditional IRA, ROTH, SEP, and SIMPLE IRA.

-If you decide to close your retirement account, Fidelity does not charge a fee for closing an IRA account.
+If you decide to cancel your retirement account, Fidelity does not have an IRA account closing

-Learn How to Cancel Your Fidelity Account »
+fee.
+Learn How to cancel your Fidelity account »

-To learn how to transfer your Fidelity Investments account to another broker,
+To learn how to move your Fidelity Investments account to a different broker,

 read this article »